History of Deportivo de A Coruña: 2004/2005: Final season of Irureta, Fran and Mauro Silva

 In the Liga, the only competition left, the Galicians worked on their restoration.
-Deportivo had a narrow escape at home against Athlétic (1-1) but achieved an important win at 2004 champions Valencia (1-2); a sweet revenge for the humiliating September defeat in Riazor.
+Deportivo had a narrow escape at home against Athlétic (1-1) but achieved an important win at 2004 champions Valencia (1–2); a sweet revenge for the humiliating September defeat in Riazor.
 But the ninth place of this moment would not be improved until the final day of the season.
 After some fresh bullets from Pandiani out of England, who kept on criticizing Irureta, the 2–0 defeat at Betis Sevilla was a setback.
-But this was quickly overcome with a home win against Real Madrid (2-0).
+But this was quickly overcome with a home win against Real Madrid (2–0).

-In March the Galicians earned a point at Getafe (1-1) and won their matches against Málaga (1-0) and Albacete (0-1).
+In March the Galicians earned a point at Getafe (1-1) and won their matches against Málaga (1–0) and Albacete (0–1).
 At just one point of a UEFA cup spot, confidence seemed to be back when FC Barcelona visited Riazor on March 19.
-Although the Catalans played almost the entire second half with ten men after Márquez was sent off, Giuly's early goal sealed Depor's faith (0-1).
+Although the Catalans played almost the entire second half with ten men after Márquez was sent off, Giuly's early goal sealed Depor's faith (0–1).
 These points were retaken with a 0–1 win at Levante.
 But the home match against Champions League contenders Villarreal on 10 April proved to be fatal.
 Deportivo wasted a lead when Arzo scored the equalizer with only some minutes remaining, after full Galician domination.
 Deportivo remained at ninth position, at five points of a Champions League spot.

-All hopes of reaching the Champions League now were gone, and a UEFA Cup spot didn't seem to be the best motivation.
+All hopes of reaching the Champions League now were gone, and a UEFA Cup spot did not seem to be the best motivation.
 The only positive note from the 1–0 defeat at Real Sociedad was the debut of young striker Xisco.
 On 24 April even these European hopes were over after a shocking 1–4 home defeat against Racing de Santander, and the possibility of playing Intertoto Cup became Depor's only realistic way to play European football.
 It led to an article in Depor's official newspaper stating that Irureta would not be in charge of Deportivo during the next season.
-Sevilla inflicted Depor's third consecutive defeat (2-0).
+Sevilla inflicted Depor's third consecutive defeat (2–0).

 Some pride was restored with a 2–0 home win against Atlético, with Pedro Munitis being very lively and Xisco starting his first Liga match.
 It was Xisco who scored two goals at Zaragoza (2-2) one week later, but the team threw away the lead.
 The final match of Mauro Silva and Fran in Riazor, and wearing the shirt of Deportivo, ended in another poor result: a 0–3 home defeat against relegation-troubled Mallorca.
 It led to accusations of Levante of ‘Depor throwing away the match’, with the accusations specifically aimed at defender Romero.
-But these words were taken back quickly after the realisation set in that Deportivo simply weren't motivated anymore during the final weeks of the season.
+But these words were taken back quickly after the realisation set in that Deportivo simply were not motivated anymore during the final weeks of the season.